LauraKalybatas/LauraKalybatas/README.md

 <h2 align="left">Hi 👋!
 My name is Laura and I'm a web developer from São Paulo, Brazil!
 I usualy take the role of UI/UX designer in projects.
-I also love video games and intend to develop my own one day!</h2>
+I also love games and intend to develop my own one day!</h2>

 <div align="left">
   <p>Tools & Languages</p>